imagesid/AI-Theory-Project/README.md

 ## Environment
-I developed this code in Conda Environtment with Python Version 3.10 To create conda environment you can run the following command:
+I developed this code in Conda Environtment with Python Version 3.10

+To create conda environment you can run the following command:
 ```sh
 conda create --name agungenv python=3.10
 ```
-After that you can activate the environtment with this command:
+After that you can activate the environment with this command:
 ```sh
 conda activate agungenv
 ```